 Low and middle income renters abandoned in Budget

-The Federal Government’s failure to invest in additional social and affordable housing in last night’s Budget will worsen the housing crisis for low to middle income Australians in the rental market.
+The Federal Government’s failure to invest in additional social and affordable housing in tonight’s Budget will worsen the housing crisis for low to middle income Australians in the rental market.

 Over the past year, rents have increased 9.7 per cent while house prices exploded 19.6%.
 At the same time real wages have fallen, exposing greater numbers of Australians to housing stress and the risk of homelessness.